Microchip manufacturer bringing high-paying jobs to Chatham County - NewsBreak

 Wolfspeed will invest more than $5 billion by 2030 and add 1,802 employees between 2026 and 2030.
 These positions will pay an average minimum salary of $77,753.

-The company already employs 3,023 statewide – at the Research Triangle Park, Durham and Fayetteville – and the grant requires that base to be maintained.
+The company, with headquarters in Durham, already employs 3,023 statewide – also at the Research Triangle Park and Fayetteville – and the grant requires that base to be maintained.

+“Wolfspeed’s decision further validates North Carolina as the epicenter of clean energy,” Gov. Roy Cooper said in a release from the NC DOC.
+“This is another milestone in our drive toward a clean energy economy as it will boost electric vehicle manufacturing and offshore wind while fighting climate change and putting money in the pockets of everyday North Carolinians with great paying jobs.”

 In beating out Marcy, New York, where Wolfspeed has a large facility, North Carolina should realize $17.5 billion added to the state’s gross domestic product by 2045 and $312 million in additional state revenue.